azzgo/dotfiles/README.md

 - g++, gcc: for syntax file compile

-#### telescope
+#### fzf.lua

-- fzf: for extension for telescope-fzf-native
-  - make: for plugin install compile
+- fzf: a fatasitc binary executable program dependency you must install first.
+- optional: suggest to install for better performance in search file and text
+  - fd
+  - riggrep

 ### Language Server